kimhart/Brew-Hub-Wiki/README.md

 * The user should be able to **edit** an article that already exists.
 * The user should to be able to **add a category** to an article.
 * The user should be able to **view a list of all articles** that currently exist.
+* The user should be able to **view** the articles within a given category.
-* User should be able to see each article's author, the time and date it was posted, the corresponding categor(ies), and when the post was last edited.
+* User should be able to see each article's author and the corresponding category.

 ## Front-end Wireframes
 #### Splash/Login